fricas/fricas/src/doc/sphinx/source/install.rst

 GMP (optional)
 ^^^^^^^^^^^^^^

-You you use SBCL or Clozure CL the ``--enable-gmp`` configure option is available only if the development version of GMP is installed.
+When you use SBCL or Clozure CL the ``--enable-gmp`` configure option is available only if the development version of GMP is installed.
 Note: using GMP should work on all SBCL and Clozure CL platforms except for Clozure CL on Power PC.